dragthor/zurb-foundation-5-prebuilt/README.md

 ## Notes
 The code contained in the package is the same as the official release.
 Except:
-* jQuery v3+ seems to be causing a JavaScript error, so I packaged up jQuery v2.2.4
+* jQuery v3.x seems to be causing a JavaScript error in Chrome, so I packaged up jQuery v2.2.4

 ## Home
 http://foundation.zurb.com